DBC-SF/mentorship-wiki/README.md

   - Cultural as well as technical notes are encouraged.
   - Notes are permanent.
   - Visible to Global DBC staff.

+#### Daytime Mentor Slots:

+  - Slots marked PH/1/2/3 are filled by the Mentor Coordinator.
+  - Slots marked *HR Float are bookable by all Mentors.
+  - Some phases may have different AM/PM Mentors.

 #### Mentor Usage in Other Roles: